Department of Women and Child Development (Kerala)

 The Women and Child Development Department is an administrative department in the Indian state of Kerala, responsible for formulating and implementing policies and programs aimed at the welfare and empowerment of women and children.
 It operates under the Government of Kerala.
-The Department of Women and Child was established in 2017 as per GO (MS) No.24/17/SJD 30.6.17 bifurcating The Social Justice Department.
+The Department of Women and Child was established in 2017 as per GO (MS) No. 24/17/SJD 30.6.17 bifurcating The Social Justice Department.
 The department has its headquarters in Thiruvananthapuram.

-Ministerial Team
+Leadership

-The department is headed by a Cabinet Minister of the Government of Kerala, and the incumbent Minister for Women and Child Development is Veena George.
+The department is headed by a Cabinet Minister of the Government of Kerala, and the incumbent Minister for Women and Child Development is Bindhu Krishna.

 The department is administratively headed by a Secretary to Government, an IAS Officer.
 The current Secretary to Government is, Dr. Sharmila Mary Joseph IAS.
 The secretary is assisted by additional secretaries, deputy secretaries and other secretariat staffs.